jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

           datetime.timedelta(seconds=3600)
       )

-With these passing tests.
-I see that I can
+from the passing tests I can

 - convert a string_ to a `datetime.datetime`_ object by using `datetime.datetime.strptime`_
 - subtract one `datetime.datetime`_ object from another to get a `datetime.timedelta`_ object